IBM/cp4waiops-gitops/docs/deploy-ocp-cloudpak-with-gitops.md

 ![](images/22-install-complete.png)

-Now you should be able to use your fresh new CP4WAIOps demo environment!
+Now you should be able to use your fresh new Cloud Pak for Watson AIOPs demo environment!